cacophony-wj/LeS/MCMs.md

 ## Game MCM Options

 **NEW!** This section is now Deprecated.
 Run the "RUN ME!"
 MCM Recording from the MCM Recorder MCM Menu.
-There are also a few difficulty and adult options for you to choose.
+There are also a few difficulty options for you to choose.
 This modlist will NOT function unless you run this default recording.

 ## Now you are ready to spawn!